Chalarangelo/30-seconds-of-code/snippets/html/s/image-alt.md

 ### How to write good alt text

-The `alt` attribute should be used to describe the image in a way that makes sense to someone who cannot see it.
+The `alt` attribute should be used to describe the image in a way that makes sense to **someone who cannot see it**.
 Descriptions must be accurate and concise.
-Some screen readers are known to cut off descriptions after 125 characters, so it is best to keep descriptions short.
+Some screen readers are known to cut off descriptions after **125 characters**, so it is best to keep descriptions short.

 Let's look at an example.
 Imagine that you want to describe an image of a boat sailing on the ocean.
 You could use the following `alt` attribute: